-- Art Journeying – Art Journeying is exploring art with clients who have dementia.
-For a person with dementia creating or viewing art can be a critical means of communication and personal expression, giving the caregiver or family a tool to better understand the person.
+- Art Journeying – Art Journeying is exploring art with clients who are living with dementia.
+For a person living with dementia creating or viewing art can be a critical means of communication and personal expression, giving the caregiver or family a tool to better understand the person.

 - Brain Gym for Focus – Brain Gym involves easy body movements designed to coax the right and left sides of the brain to work in harmony.
 When our brain become balanced, the whole body will respond, revitalizing our natural healing abilities, in order to restore health and happiness.